Anedumgottil/personal-site-hugo/content/about.md

 [Resume/CV](https://drive.google.com/open?id=1JPxz-c8tkPpEfRc0zKCboDLx6hVk3y7l)

-While im not working, I like to take portraits and landscape shots.
+While i'm not working, I like to take portraits and landscape shots.

 I have a strong passion and intrigue of Finance and History.

-I'm disclosing all of the current equities I hold [here](https://docs.google.com/spreadsheets/d/1b3zrLSM4PTw7Hc83rMgnzbVLScnV2L34L_02Nxynpj8/edit?usp=sharing), if you have any questions email me at anth0ny@hey.com
+If you have any questions email me at anth0ny@hey.com